This post may contain affiliate links. Please see my disclosure policy for more details.

-Now we’ve got the nitty gritty out of the way, here’s a run down of the entire driving route across the Nullarbor, including photos, attractions and facilities at each roadhouse.
+Now we’ve got the important stuff out of the way, here’s an itinerary for your driving route across the Nullarbor, including attractions and facilities at each roadhouse.

 Once you’ve headed inland from Esperance, your first stop will be Norseman, where you’ll have the choice of continuing north to Koolgarlie, or heading east across the Nullarbor (about the last choice of route you’ll get on this journey!).

 Norseman is an actual town, not just a roadhouse, so it’s here you’ll wave goodbye to “normal” life.
 You’ll see Phoenix Park on the main road, if you need a break, which has toilets and a few things to look at.

 - Petrol stations, IGA supermarket, visitor centre, public swimming pool, motels.